-South Africa is not a major importer of corn and only imported around 80,000 tons of corn from Ukraine in the 2013/14 MY.
-However, due to the fact that countries such as the United States, Argentina and Brazil have approved corn events that are not yet approved in South Africa, imported corn from these countries is not authorized to enter into South Africa.
+South Africa is not a major importer of corn and only imported around 65,250 tons of corn from Argentina in the 2014/15 MY.
+However, due to the drought, South Africa will have to import about 500,000 tons of corn and 100,000 tons of soybeans in the 2015/16 MY.
+Due to the fact that countries such as the United States and Brazil have approved corn events that are not yet approved in South Africa, imported corn from these countries is not authorized to enter into South Africa.
 South Africa is not opposed in principle to these events, but any events that have not made it through the regulatory approval process of South Africa cannot be imported.
 As a result, South Africa, if needed, imports corn from countries that do not produce GE crops, such as, Zambia and certain countries in Europe.